 To close or cancel out a futures contract position, a trader simply enters the opposite type of trade and the contract will be removed from the trader's account.
 For example, if a trader is long on a contract, a sell order will close the trade and the trader will no longer have a position in the contract.
 If a futures position is short, a buy order closes out the position.
 A futures broker automatically matches up opposite orders with open positions.
 So a buy order for a specific contract will automatically close a short position if the trader has that position open.
 An account cannot have short and long positions in the same futures contract open at the same time.

 Last Trading Day

 Each type of futures contract trades several different contracts with different expiration dates.
-For each specific contract and date there is a designated last trading day.
+For each specific contract and date, there is a designated last trading day.
 The last trading day may be several weeks before the contract terminates.
-If a trader does not close out a futures position in time she might be liable for fulfilling the contract, either delivering the underlying asset for a short position or buying the asset for a long position.
-The different types of futures each have its own last trading day dates and expiration dates.
+If a trader does not close out a futures position in time, she might be liable for fulfilling the contract, either delivering the underlying asset for a short position or buying the asset for a long position.
+The different types of futures have their own last trading day dates and expiration dates.
 A trader must ensure she closes or rolls a contract to a future date before the last trading day.

 There are stories of futures traders missing the last trading day and trying to figure out what to do with 5,000 bushels of corn or 1,000 barrels of oil.
 Even if a trader misses the last trading date and has an obligation to complete the requirements of the futures contract, it will not be necessary to deliver or take delivery of a large and expensive amount of the underlying commodity.

 A trader who misses the last trading date should immediately contact his futures brokerage firm and explain the situation.
 The futures broker will find a way to work the trader out of the contract.
 It might cost some money, but not as much as fulfilling the obligations of the futures contract.